AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/manage-administrators.md

 1. In the **[!UICONTROL Add Admin]** dialog box that appears, enter the **[!UICONTROL User Details]** — Email, First Name, Last Name, Account Type, Country Code.

-   If you are trying to add an existing user as admin, choose the same account type as the existing user, otherwise the add operation will fail.
+   If you are trying to add an existing user as an admin, choose the same account type as the existing user, otherwise the add operation will fail.

    > [!Note]
    >